The Best Tips and Tricks for Shopping a Flea Market

 I use to try and get there right when it opened because I was afraid I would miss out on some good finds.
 This can definitely happen, but if you are an early shopper be prepared to pay the full asking price on most things.

 If you are a bargain shopper like I am, I found that getting there closer to the time vendors are packing up is prime time for bargaining.
-Every vendors goal is to pack up the least amount of items they can, so if they can unload something last minute for a lower price, they will.
+Every vendors goal is to pack up the least amount of items they can.
+So if they can unload something last minute for a lower price, they will.

 Don’t Be Afraid to Bargain